Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 Further updates can be made, such as custom domain and enforce HTTPS.
 I did not opt for a custom domain but did select to enforce HTTPS for the additional security it offers.

-GitHub also provides the option to clone the repository, clone allows you to make a local copy of the repository on your machine.
+GitHub also provides the option to clone the repository, cloning allows you to make a local copy of the repository on your machine.
 You can complete this using the code drop down menu to get details to clone the repositor.
 You can find more information on how to clone a repository on GitHub Docs [Cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)